 Behavioral scientists agree that we make first impressions of a person in less than half of a second.
 Chances are this applies to brand images too.
 First impressions are everything and can get us to trust (or mistrust) a brand long before we buy something from it.

 Google is a great example for naming a brand.
 Google’s name has become synonymous with the internet—and it sounds great with anything attached to it (like Mail, Maps, Analytics, Trends, etc.)

 But if Google had kept its former name, BackRub, we’d have BackRub Mail, BackRub Trends, and BackRub Searches.
-This doesn’t sound like it’s up to scratch for a billion dollar company.
+This doesn’t sound like it’s up to scratch for a billion-dollar company.
 Imagine BackRubbing your potential business partners… Yikes!

 Thankfully, BackRub became Google, and today it serves as clear evidence that there’s power in a brand name.
-Google now is one of the most valuable companies in terms of total value of a company’s shares of stock (or market cap).
+Google now is one of the most valuable companies in terms of the total value of a company’s shares of stock (or market cap).

 If you choose a brand name that’s in line with your products and services, it’ll attract potential clients and at the same time, communicate what your brand is about.

 For example, Google sounds a lot like googol, which is a very large number.
 Dove makes you imagine something feminine, pure and soft, which fits well with their products.
 Reddit plays on the words “read it”, and Nike is also the name of the Greek goddess of victory.

 Before we look at what other qualities make a brand name work, here are some tips on where to begin.